 - Kmart had a high share of the urban discount business.

+This is not a new business phenomenon.
 Henry Ford knew his customers well prior to 1920.
 Customers wanted basic, reliable transportation.
 He delivered their wants.
 He was rewarded with sales of 10 million Model-T cars by 1924, and a 55 percent market share.
 Customers changed.
 As their personal wealth increased they wanted more colors, styles and choices.
 Alfred Sloan of General Motors saw this change.
 Henry Ford didn’t.
-A few years later Ford’s market share had dropped to 12 percent and lost automative leadership for the next half century.
+A few years later Ford’s market share had dropped to 12 percent and it lost automative leadership for the next half century.

-Competition changes.
 According to strategist Gary Hamel (who asked the question that is the title of this post) the “greatest competition comes from companies that are unborn, unnamed, and are imagination intensive rather than capital intensive.”
 At minimum, the basis of competition changes.
-The point here is that (1) focusing only on traditional competitors and (2) utilizing conventional thinking about competition and the basis of competition will not serve you well.
+Therefore, (1) focusing only on traditional competitors and (2) utilizing conventional thinking about competition and the basis of competition will not serve you well.

 If you had told my grandfather that he was “changing his business model” he probably wouldn’t have understood you.
 He did, however, understand that the important things in life are simple, just not easy.
 He would have said, “Things are changing.
 I need to make some changes, as well.”